CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

 }
 ```

-Now we can setup the stuff in our placeholder-class to make it work!
+Now we can set up the stuff in our placeholder-class to make it work!
 ```java
 package at.helpch.placeholderapiexample;